kbase/workspace_deluxe/docsource/typedobjects.rst

     } MyExperimentData;

-Currently Supported Type Definition Annotations
+Currently supported type definition annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Optional Annotation
+Optional annotation
 """""""""""""""""""
 Mark a specific field of a structure as an optional field.
 The optional annotation can only be declared where a structure is first defined.
 On